nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my Udder data to anudder(pun intended) Computer?<br>
+**Q**: How do I transfer my Udder data to anudder (pun intended) Computer?<br>
 **A**: Install the app in the other computer as per the Quick Start guide.
-Copy the `findingbrudders.json` file from the previous computer to the new computer.
-Replace the empty `findingbrudders.json` file in new computer with the `findingbrudders.json` file from the previous computer.
-Your `findingbrudders.json` file is located in the `data` folder of the directory where the `findingbrudders.jar` file is located.
+Copy the `findingbrUdders.json` file from the previous computer to the new computer.
+Replace the empty `findingbrUdders.json` file in new computer with the `findingbrUdders.json` file from the previous computer.
+Your `findingbrUdders.json` file is located in the `data` folder of the directory where the `findingbrUdders.jar` file is located.

 **Q**: Can I undo a command in FindingbrUdders?<br>
 **A**: Unfortunately, there is no undo feature available at this time.
 Please double-check your inputs before executing any commands, especially for irreversible actions like deleting a contact.

-**Q**: Can I change the location of the saved findingbrudders.json file?<br>
+**Q**: Can I change the location of the saved `findingbrUdders.json` file?<br>
-**A**: The location of the findingbrudders.json file is automatically set to the folder where the .jar file is stored.
-If you wish to change it, you need to move the .jar file to the desired folder, as the data file will follow.
+**A**: The location of the `findingbrUdders.json` file is automatically set to the folder where the `.jar` file is stored.
+If you wish to change it, you need to move the `.jar` file to the desired folder, as the data file will follow.

 --------------------------------------------------------------------------------------------------------------------